Chicken & Poultry/ Jamaican/ Main Dishes & Entrées

 Curry powder is a combination of a blend of dried spices often used in Indian cooking, however many cultures i.e. Asian, and Caribbean use curry powder in various dishes as well.

-What is Jamaican Curry Powder Made Of?
+What is Jamaican Curry?

-Jamaican Curry Powder is a beautiful spice blend of turmeric, coriander, fenugreek, cumin, pimento, black pepper or pepper variety, star anise, garlic, and sometimes salt.
+Jamaican curry powder is a beautiful spice blend of turmeric, coriander, fenugreek, cumin, pimento, black pepper or pepper variety, star anise, garlic, and sometimes salt.

 After the abolition of slavery in Jamaica, Indian indentured servants were brought to the British colonies.
 It is believed that they brought spice to the island during the 17th century.
 Today, curry is ingrained into Jamaican culture and cuisine as a prominent spice and flavour.